-- Types of feed-forward networks: - Perceptrons: no hidden units, This makes the learning problem much simpler, but it means that perceptrons are very limited in what they can represent. - Multilayer networks: one or more hidden units
+- No hidden units - This makes the learning problem much simpler, but it means that perceptrons are very limited in what they can represent.

+Multilayer networks

+one or more hidden units

-- Feed-forward networks have a fixed structure and fixed activation functions g - Therefore, the functions have a specific parameterized structure - The weights chosen for the network determine which of these functions is actually represented. - For example, the network calculates the following function:
+- Feed-forward networks have a fixed structure and fixed activation functions g - The functions have a specific parameterized structure - The weights chosen for the network determine which of these functions is actually represented. - For example, the network calculates the following function: